groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/system-requirements.md

 ## Supported Operating Systems

-GroupDocs.Viewer for .NET can be used on any 32-bit or 64-bit operating system where .NET Framework, .NET Core 3.1 or .NET is installed including, but not limited to:
+GroupDocs.Viewer for .NET can be used on any 32-bit or 64-bit operating system where .NET Framework 4.6.2 and upper, .NET 6 and upper is installed including, but not limited to:

 ### Windows